santoshtechwiz/codeguru.github.io/jest-complete-tutorial.md

 - Jest Mock
 - Jest Module mocking
 - How to mock Jquery event and jquery ajax call
-- How to mock IntersectionObserver and some tips and tricks about the jest

 - [Testing with Jest: Awesome Tips and Tricks](https://www.codeguru.co.in/2021/03/jest-tips-and-trics.html)